BKover99/yeastmlp/README.md

 ### Goals

-- [x] Releasing early version of repo, and the package on pypi - May 5, 2023
+- [x] Releasing early version of repo, and the package on pypi - Jun 16, 2023
 - [ ] Finalising code
 - [ ] Publication of peer-reviewed research article